 Like most of you budding McLeod’s Daughters out there, Robyn Rosenfeldt has dreamt of escaping the city, sliding on a pair of chaps and mustering cattle in the High Country.
-She finally got her chance.
+She finally got her chance at Jillaroo School.
 It’s high time you took yours.

 Admit it, women of Australia.
 At some point in your life you’ve fantasised about being a Jillaroo.
 That’s okay; you’re not alone.
 There’s something attractive about the idea of living on the land, galloping around on horseback, mustering cattle and just generally looking tough.